Employee safety and health

 We are also improving safety management by improving communication with operators in the factory, listening to problems related to work issues, and implementing “Kaizen” improvements.

 Number of lost time accidents and lost time frequency rate

 Preventing memories from fading and developing employees who think and act with those memories in mind

 The“Denshinkan Education Center”was established to relearn the essence of past failures, including the accident that occurred on January 8, and to pass on this understanding to future generations.
 By considering why the accident occurred and why it could not be prevented, the Center aims to prevent the erosion of knowledge gained and develop employees who understand the importance of thinking and acting with that knowledge in mind.
 All company employees have now completed this training.
 Going forward, the training will also be provided to our subsidiaries and onsite offices.

 Health promotion efforts

-We prioritize mental health, lifestyle-related disease prevention and health management support for employees assigned overseas, and systematically implement relevant initiatives.
-As a result, we were recognized as a Health and Productivity Management Outstanding Organization (White 500 category), in a program adopted by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi.
-We work to maintain and promote the health of our employees, which is a priority issue for the company.
+We prioritize mental health and lifestyle-related disease prevention, and systematically implement relevant initiatives.
+As a result, we were recognized for the first time by the Ministry of Economy, Trade and Industry (METI) and Tokyo Stock Exchange under the 2020 Health & Productivity Stock Selection Program.
+We were also recognized for the third consecutive year as a Health and Productivity Management Outstanding Organization (White 500 category), in a program adopted by METI and Nippon Kenko Kaigi.
+We continue to maintain and promote the health of our employees, which is a priority issue for the company.